Home > Going home from the neonatal unit > Preparing to go home

 If you will be expressing and/or bottle feeding your baby when you go home, you may want to talk to the unit staff about bringing in the bottles or teats so that your baby can start to get used to them.
 You can ask the unit staff when the best time to do this might be.
 We have more information about feeding when you go home that you may find helpful.

-If you are planning to express milk at home and are not hand expressing, you will also need your own breast pump.
+If you are planning to express milk at home and are not hand expressing, you will need your own breast pump.
 If the pump that you used in hospital is working well for you, you may want to buy or rent the same type of machine.
 Your local breastfeeding support service or health visitor may also be able to give you details of where to hire a breast pump or get a pump for a shorter term.

 Rooming-in